nigelnindodev/GD_Test/README.md

 ### Running the project

 Was a bit conflicted on how to set this up easily.
 Especially where to host the database.
 Wanted to not use docker due to ephemeral storage.
 So decided to use SQLite.
 To run the project, just have node and npm installed.
-Install dependencies with `npm install` Then run with `npm run build-run`
+Install dependencies with `npm install` Then run with `npm run start-server`

 ### SQLite browser
 Haven't used SQLite in a while, but found [this tool](https://sqlitebrowser.org/dl/) to help browse through the created db.
 Might be a better tool out there, but due to time constraints cannot check.